 (6) (a) The department may collect any benefit overpayment and penalty by directing the offset of any funds due the claimant from the state, except future unemployment benefits as provided in subsection (1) and retirement benefits.
-The department, through the department of revenue or through the state lottery commission established in 23-7-201 if overpayment is to be collected as provided in 39-51-3208, shall provide the claimant with notice of the right to request a hearing on the offset action.
+The department, through the department of revenue or through the state lottery and sports wagering commission established in 23-7-201 if overpayment is to be collected as provided in 39-51-3208, shall provide the claimant with notice of the right to request a hearing on the offset action.
 A request for hearing must be made within 30 days of the date of the notice.

 (b) The debt does not have to be determined to be uncollectible before being transferred for offset.

 (7) (a) The department may direct the offset of funds owed to a person under 26 U.S.C.
 6402 if the person owes a covered unemployment compensation benefit debt.

 (b) For the purposes of this subsection (7), "covered unemployment compensation benefit debt" means a benefit overpayment and penalty that has been adjudicated as a debt under Montana law and has remained uncollected and that is owed because of:

 (i) the erroneous payment of unemployment compensation resulting from the person's own fraud; or

 (ii) the person's failure to report earnings, irrespective of whether this failure constitutes fraud.